March 7, 1943

 Today

-Disused since the war, but the runway area is still visible.
+Disused since the war, only the former runway area remains visible.

 Japanese Mass Grave Marker